-Surprisingly, in the 2008-09 season, AFC Wimbledon were lingering around the top of the table for the majority of the season, eventually winning the Conference South (Division 6) title and earning promotion to the Conference Premier League (the 5th Division in English football).
+Surprisingly, in the 2008-09 season, AFC Wimbledon was lingering around the top of the table for the majority of the season, eventually winning the Conference South (Division 6) title and earning promotion to the Conference Premier League (the 5th Division in English football).
 They were edging closer to a return to the Football League.

 Their first season (2009-10 season) in the Conference Premier was not exactly a fruitful one.
-The club was 14 points away from the playoffs, which marked the first time the club failed to achieve top five in the league table.
+The club was 14 points away from the playoffs, which marked the first time the club failed to achieve the top five in the league table.

 In the following season, AFC Wimbledon finished in second place, allowing them to qualify for the playoffs.
-In front of 18,195 fans, in the City of Manchester Stadium (now known as Etihad Stadium), through a penalty shootout against Luton Town, AFC Wimbledon won the match 4-3 through penalties, which resulted in the club joining the the Football League.
+In front of 18,195 fans, in the City of Manchester Stadium (now known as Etihad Stadium), through a penalty shootout against Luton Town, AFC Wimbledon won the match 4-3 through penalties, which resulted in the club joining the Football League.
 They were the youngest club in the Football League and the fastest club to attain league status after achieving five promotions in nine years.

 The Football League Years

 After a fantastic rise to the Football League, the first season (2011-12 season) for AFC Wimbledon was one to forget, as the club finished in 16th place with only 10 points above relegation.
 In the following season, longtime manager Terry Brown was sacked early in the season.
 He was replaced with a former player, Neal Ardley.

 AFC Wimbledon met arch-rivals Milton Keynes Dons for the first time in December 2012, in the FA Cup Second Round.
 This was their first meeting since Wimbledon FC's relocation to MK Dons.
 This is considered to be one of the hottest rivalries in the Football League, as hot as the Liverpool-Manchester United rivalry.